Do you realise how much water you waste when washing your hands?

 The video above shows a simple experiment designed to measure the amount of water that gets wasted by manual operated taps during the hand washing process.

 Basic instructions and information gathering

 Participants were instructed to wash their hands as they would normally.
-I didn’t give them any information of what I was looking for.
+No information on the purpose of the experiment was given.

 Any times in seconds stated below are approximations, taken by watching the video recordings using a stopwatch to time when the hands were in and out of the water flow.
 Therefore, I acknowledge there could be a slight degree of error present.
 However, it still gives a reasonable representation.